hypertrace/hypertrace-samples/todo-list-application/README.md

 ### Get it running

-- Clone the repo using `git clone https://github.com/JBAhire/microservice-app-example`
+- Clone the repo using `git clone https://github.com/hypertrace/hypertrace-samples`
+- cd `todo-list-application`
 - Run `docker-compose up`
 - Then go to http://127.0.0.1:8080 for web UI.